meangrape/fdb-wiki/Proposal:-compare_and_set-mutation.md

 1. Test combining this feature with backup and dr to make sure that applying a backup still works.
 2. Add this to the `FuzzApiCorrectness` workload.
 3. Add to binding tester.
+4. Test downgrades with a workload that uses this mutation.